rodneylab/sveltekit-faq-page-seo/README.md

 ```

 > You can preview the built app with `pnpm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+Feel free to jump into the [Rodney Lab matrix chat room](https://matrix.to/#/%23rodney:matrix.org).